oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 *   Detaching a disk from a VM will result in a floating disk creation (i.e. the disk's state will be updated to 'floating').
 *   A floating disk can be moved between storage domains.
 *   Export/Import - not supported.

+#### Installation/Upgrade

+*   Installation
-*   New/Edit disk
+    -   New/Edit disk:
         -   Should enforce the user to enter a unique name.
-    -   Optional field - Description.
+        -   New optional field - Description.

-#### Installation/Upgrade

 *   Upgrade
     -   Disk name should be generated automatically - in order to maintain uniqueness.
     -   Disk description should remain empty.